liujiaruirz/nba_stats_database/README.md

        WHERE G.Game_ID = Ps.Game_ID AND Pr.Player_ID = Ps.Player_ID AND G.Game_id = :gid
        ORDER BY PTS DESC NULLS LAST
 ```
 This query statement is used in the game detail page.
 It selects all player's stats in a given game specified by Game_ID.
 Here we join three tables: _player_, _plays_, and _games_.
 In _player_ table, we achieve the information of player's full name.
 In _plays_ table, we obtain the player's stats such as MIN and PTS.
-And finally, we locate the game by Game_ID of _game_.
+And finally, we locate the game by Game_ID of the _game_ table.